jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

 ## Approach

-- Use a GNN based model to predict cascading outages.
+- Use a GNN based model to predict or detect cascading outages.

 <br>